The Glasgow Chamber Orchestra is a charity registered in Scotland No SC022256

 Any solo piece should demonstrate a playing standard of ABRSM Grade 8 or above.
 Details of the piece chosen must be noted on the application for membership form.
 Guidance is available as to the suitability of pieces.

-Orchestral excerpts have been selected for their suitability, and these may be chosen by prospective members as an alternative to a solo piece.
-Excerpts for each section are available on the website; click on the button at the foot of this page.
+Orchestral excerpts have been selected for their suitability, and these may be chosen by prospective members as an alternative to a solo piece, in which case all excerpts should be prepared.
+Excerpts for each instrument are available on the website; click on the button at the foot of this page.